Can We Hire a 60+ Employee on Regular Terms Without Contract Hassles? Seeking Advice

 sunilg2005

 Please let me know if we can hire an employee on a regular grade for a fixed period.
 I have a case where the person is above 60 years old, and we wanted to hire him on a contract.
 However, he is denying it, stating that his tax deductions will be high (10% TDS) and he has to register himself for Service Tax if his income crosses Rs.10 LPA.
+We still want to hire the person, so how can he be managed in regular employment with a fixed term?
+Our company policy for contract labor and regular employees is the same; only PF, Gratuity, and superannuation benefits are not available to contract employees.
+Please let me know how this can be managed across the industry.

 Madhu.T.K

 Normally, an experienced person who is above 60 years will not be available with a salary of only 15,000 or even 21,000.
 This will exclude ESI, EPF, and the Bonus Act.
-If his service is not required for such a long duration, you can restrict his employment for 4 years (and a few months if required) and avoid the payment of gratuity.
+If their service is not required for such a long duration, you can restrict their employment to 4 years (and a few months if required) and avoid the payment of gratuity.
 I have purposely not mentioned a service less than 5 years and quoted 4 years as ideal for FTC just because there might be comments from different corners that 4 years and 240 days will qualify for gratuity, and the entire discussion may get deviated with Madras High Court or Kerala High Court verdicts, etc., and our main objective of the thread may get vitiated.

 Gokul Kurup